What is Chiropractic?

 Chiropractic helps any horse to move more freely and symmetrically.
 It prevents wear and tear and will promote long-term health.
 Hence treatment is suitable for horses of all breeds and ages.
 Performance horses will need the most frequent treatments due to the regular stress on their body.
 Your veteran and leisure horse may be fine with just yearly routine check-ups.

+We now have Simon, Emily & Kaatje all qualified to provide veterinary chiropractic treatment!
 To book an appointment or find out more about veterinary chiropractic, please ring the office on 01903 883050.